AndreaFerrante/StatisticalPython/README.md

 3. **Correlation Analysis**
 4. **Regression Analysis**

-Teh data needed for the Notebook to work is within the first cells of the same notebook.
+The data needed for the Notebook to work is within the first cells of the same notebook.